DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 ibmcharts/ibm-odm-prod	20.3.0       	8.10.5.0   	IBM Operational Decision Manager
 ```

-You can now proceed to the [datasource secret's creation](#create-the-datasource-secrets-for-azure-postgresql).
+You can now proceed to the [creation of the datasource secrets](#create-the-datasource-secrets-for-azure-postgresql).

 ### Create the datasource secrets for Azure PostgreSQL